nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ```

 ### 4.2.4 Kubernetes Secrets
-### 4.2.4.1 Store keys in secrets
+### 4.2.4.1 Store keys in Secrets
 Kubernetes Secrets allows us to store and manage sensitive information.

-For the [2.3 Multiple Pods using a Load Balancer](#23-multiple-pods-using-a-load-balancer) scenario you need to create a Kubernetes secret that will store the ssh keys used by the Secondary Pods to synchronize the configuration with the Primary Pod.
+For the [2.3 Multiple Pods using a Load Balancer](#23-multiple-pods-using-a-load-balancer) scenario you need to create a Kubernetes secret, this secret will store the ssh keys used by the Secondary Pods to synchronize the configuration with the Primary Pod.
 If you don't have an ssh key you can create one by running:
 ```
 ssh-keygen -f /path/to/.ssh/
 ```
-Then create a Kubernetes secret for storing the ssh keys by running (**reference Data: 3.1, 3.14**);
+Then create a Kubernetes Secret for storing the ssh keys by running (**reference Data: 3.1, 3.14**);
 ```
 kubectl create secret generic <secret name> --from-file=private-key=/path/to/.ssh/id_rsa --from-file=public-key=/path/to/.ssh/id_rsa.pub --namespace=<namespace name>
 ```